Bournville: Education

 Bournville School is a secondary school in the Birmingham Local Education Authority area.
 It is a secondary school and primary school with academy status, for students aged 4–16, Birmingham in the United Kingdom.
 Bournville is served by Bournville College of Further Education, which features a sixth form college and higher education programmes.
 The college relocated to a new campus in Longbridge in September 2011 at a cost of £66 million kick-starting wider regeneration of the area after the collapse of carmaker MG Rover in 2005.

 The Bournville Centre for Visual Arts, located at Ruskin Hall on Linden Road, has been part of the Birmingham Institute of Art and Design (BIAD) at Birmingham City University since 1988.
 It offers undergraduate, foundation and self-development courses.

 Transport

 Bournville lies on the A4040, the ring road developed in the 1920s and served by the 11A and 11C Birmingham Outer Circle bus routes.
-The 27 (Hawkesley to Maypole) and 84 (Hawkesley to Queen Elizabeth Hospital) bus services also serve the area.
+The 27 (Rubery to Solihull) bus services also serve the area.